d2si-oss/d2si-oss.github.io/_posts/2017-05-05-deep-dive-into-docker-overlay-networks-part-2.md

 ## Conclusion
 In the first two parts of this post, we have seen how the Docker overlay works and the technologies it relies on.
-In the third part, we will see how we can build our own overlay from scratch simply using Linux commands.
+In the third and final part, we will see how we can build our own overlay from scratch using only Linux commands.